 You will be trained in the development of concepts and designs for promotional materials such as posters, newspaper and magazine advertisements, folders, business collateral, corporate symbols and logos, brochures, booklets, websites, multimedia, and the preparation of files for print or web delivery.

 Our computer courses instruct using the primary industry-standard software and technologies for graphic designers—Adobe Photoshop, Illustrator, Dreamweaver, InDesign, Premiere, After Effects and Acrobat Professional, as well as HTML5 and CSS3.
 Our program combines creativity and technology to prepare students for the wide variety of job opportunities in this exciting field.
+Courses are offered seated at Southern Wake Campus and online.
+The degree and all certificates can be completed 100% online.

 To find out more about Graphic Design, check out What is Graphic Design?